Deep Dive

 3. Near-term Market Outlook

-Watch for: A decisive break above $38 on increasing volume for a more bullish signal.
+Watch for: A decisive break above $28.50 with increasing volume to invalidate the near-term bearish structure.

 Conclusion